Oculus Studios: Every Reality Labs developer and what they're working on

 Supernatural is a popular Quest exercise app that requires a monthly subscription to get new guided workouts and licensed music.
 Meta acquired Within, the company behind Supernatural and a bunch of VR films, in late 2021, promising to deliver "more resources to expand and bring you even more music, more creative ways to workout, more features and more social experiences in VR."

 The FTC blocked this acquisition, claiming that owning both Beat Saber and Supernatural would give Meta a "monopoly" on fitness VR experiences.
-But the case is still ongoing, with Meta calling for a judge to throw out the lawsuit in October, as per Axios (opens in new tab).
-So it could very well beat this charge and own the studio in the future.
+The FTC eventually lost the case and Within is now officially part of Oculus Studios.

-For now, it's clear Meta is already operating under the assumption that Within is part of Reality Labs.
-Supernatural will be the first game to track your legs during workouts, something it probably pulled off with the help of RL engineers.
+Supernatural was the first game to track your legs during workouts, something it probably pulled off with the help of RL engineers.
 And it could bring unique fitness experiences to the Quest Pro with mixed reality.

 Other upcoming Quest games